"90% of women at some point in their life will be solely responsible for their finances"

 Getting your finances organized and planning out your spending, saving and investing (aka budgeting) is one of the first steps to achieving financial wellness.
 You may not love it at first but it's all about finding a style and system that works well for you and that you like.
 Practice makes perfect.

 The goals you create should be for the short term (the next year), mid-term (1 to 5 years) and for the long-term (5 years plus).
 It's not about trying to predict the future; Instead look at it this way - Goal setting and long-term planning are a work in progress and you can adjust things as your life situation changes but it's better to have clear goals in place for your life and finances than none at all.
 It will help you get clear on what you really want to accomplish with your finances.

 3. Automate your finances and start investing

 It's common knowledge that people who automate their finances are more likely to save more money than people who don't.
 One reason why?
-They don't get a chance to see the money before they save it which makes them less likely to spending it - There's no chance for mental debates or self negotiation.
+They don't get a chance to see the money before they save it which makes them less likely to spend it - There's no chance for mental debates or self-negotiation.

 You can automate everything from your bill payments to your savings and investments.
 If you are not comfortable with automating, start with one or two parts of your finances and see how you feel.

 When it comes to investing you are basically putting your money to work for you and investing is how you will ultimately build wealth but you have to take advantage of the time you have now to realize growth.
 Before you invest, however, (e.g. in your employer's retirement plan, in an IRA, in non-retirement accounts, in a business or in real estate etc) it's important to do your research, set clear objectives and understand your risk tolerance so you have a general idea what to expect.

 The same way you have annual doctor or dental visits to make sure everything with your health is in order and you keep yourself in good health in between visits e.g. eating well, brushing your teeth etc is the same way you want to think about checking in on your finances.